JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 * Make sure your team members have editing access to the document (slack is offering you a dialogue to change editing rights).
 * Add some text and a comment inside the google doc.
 * Ask your team members to add some text and comments in the google doc as well.
+* If you have time, investigate about the limitations of the free Google Drive version.
+What pricing options exist and what features do they unlock?

 ## All team members: